-The IARM reports directly to the Committee who reviews and approves the IARM's annual audit plan, financial budget and human resource requirements to ensure that the function is adequately resourced with competent and proficient internal auditors.
+The IARM reported directly to the Committee who reviewed and approved the IARM's annual audit plan, financial budget and human resource requirements to ensure that the function was adequately resourced with competent and proficient internal auditors.

 During the year, the IARM conducted various internal audit engagements in accordance with the risk-based audit plan which covered the review of adequacy of risks management, operational controls, compliance with law and regulations, quality of assets, management efficiency and level of customer services amongst others.